Elegant man and woman facing each other with Sugarbook logo and Join Free Now call to action, representing global sugar dating platform

 Centralized ID Checks

-Platforms like SugarDaddy.com require driver‑license uploads, cross‑referencing facial recognition and database lookups to block repeat scammers.
+Some sugar daddy platform are require driver‑license upload, cross‑referencing facial recognition and database lookups to block repeat scammers.
 Industry analysts cite these checks as core to its 2025 “trusted” label.

 Secured Messaging Ecosystems